hyperledger-archives/indy-sdk/doc/how-tos/write-did-and-query-verkey/python/README.md

 with a different seed, and see what kind of error you get.
 Only identities with a trustee role can create stewards.

+There is an additional example in `extra/add_nym.py` which builds and submits nym request to the ledger.

 ## Common errors
 Error `PoolLedgerConfigAlreadyExistsError`.
 Delete config before creating: